des2yapath/Raytracing/README.md

 A modular, CPU-based raytracer written in [Rust](https://www.rust-lang.org/).
 This project simulates how rays of light interact with 3D objects and materials to render a simple scene from scratch.

-> 🔧 Built from first principles, without using high-level graphics engines.

 ---